chrisdavidmills/mdn-and-frameworks/README.md

 ## See also
 * [MDN and framework content](https://docs.google.com/document/d/1Pmeu90QQXXdivIPVhIGZilT2n1PgpBGSeOVm3DQ2W7I/edit#heading=h.yw4sygim7yyb) for initial thoughts, background, and ideas.
 * [MDN and Frameworks exploration](https://docs.google.com/document/d/1mgQda73zBuWHJsr1kjDPmEIZFWgHiLKVVu6KGTmyFgo/edit#) for further ideas and reesearch
-* [Framework tests and research](https://developer.mozilla.org/en-US/docs/User:chrisdavidmills/Framework_tests_and_research) for early examples of what the cotnent might look like on MDN pages.
+* [Framework tests and research](https://developer.mozilla.org/en-US/docs/User:chrisdavidmills/Framework_tests_and_research) for early examples of what the content might look like on MDN pages.